fedepaol/hugoblog/content/posts/ebpf-journey-loadbalancing-with-katran.md

       }
 ```

-This trick allows the XDP program to avoid even accessing the LRU maps / calculating the id of the real, because the id
+This trick allows the XDP program to avoid even accessing the LRU maps / calculating the id of the `real`, because the id
 is already contained in the tcp header, in the [following part](https://github.com/facebookincubator/katran/blob/7cca2aae1607ab6770d80b08ec640b7f9dc5106f/katran/lib/bpf/balancer_kern.c#L744) of the `process_packet` function I omitted commenting:

 ```C